 “Poncho, you can do this.”
 Maria smiled at her husband.

-“Yah, Poncho, we will help you.”
-Gerry whispered.
+“Yeah, Poncho, we will help you,” Gerry whispered.

-Poncho looked to his children.
+Poncho looked at his children.
 He looked to God and heard, ‘Take care of my children.’
 He nodded, “For the record, I hate politics.”

 John laughed, “You are the third person I have heard that from.
 I was first!”
 John and Poncho laughed.